rust-bitcoin/bip322/README.md

 At the moment this crate supports ONLY `P2TR` addresses.
 We're looking to stabilize the interface before implementing different address types.
-Feedback through PRs or Issues is welcome and encouraged.
+Feedback through issues or PRs is welcome and encouraged.

 - [ ] legacy
 - [x] simple